 IS MONTESSORI THE RIGHT CHOICE FOR MY FAMILY?

 The following comes from Park Road Montessori in Charlotte, North Carolina.
 Park Road Montessori is a public magnet Montessori program.
 As such, it is similar to Sherwood in that it is a school of choice.
 Park Road Montessori was honored with the prestigious Blue Ribbon School Award from the Department of Education in 2012.
-Part of thier success comes from educating families about what they have to offer.
 If you are considering a Montessori education for your child, please read the follwing carefully.

 We all want what is best for our children.
 There are many educational choices available – take the time to carefully investigate the options and honestly reflect on what is important to you, and then decide which approach is best for you and your family.